 The Location of Sacred Sites According to Regional Configurations of Sacred Geography

-Throughout the ages many cultures have conceived of geographic space and expressed those conceptions in a variety of ways.
-One expression of these conceptions has been by the establishment of sacred geographies.
-For this essay’s purpose, sacred geography may be broadly defined as the regional (and even global) geographic locating of sacred places according to various mythological, symbolic, astrological, geodesical and shamanic factors.
+Throughout the ages, many cultures have conceived of geographic space and expressed those conceptions in various ways.
+One expression of these conceptions has been the establishment of sacred geographies.
+For this essay’s purpose, sacred geography may be broadly defined as the regional (and even global) geographic locating of sacred places according to various mythological, symbolic, astrological, geodesical, and shamanic factors.
 Let us briefly discuss examples of each of these kinds of sacred geographies.

-Perhaps the oldest form of sacred geography and one that has its genesis in mythology is that of the aborigines of Australia.
-According to aboriginal legends, in the mythic period of the beginning of the world known as the dreamtime, ancestral beings in the form of totemic animals and humans emerged from the interior of the Earth and began to wander over the land.
-As these dreamtime ancestors roamed the Earth they created features of the landscape through such everyday actions as birth, play, singing, fishing, hunting, marriage and death.
-At the end of the dreamtime these features hardened into stone and the bodies of the ancestors turned into hills, boulders, caves, lakes and other distinctive landforms.
+Perhaps the oldest form of sacred geography with its genesis in mythology is that of the aborigines of Australia.
+According to aboriginal legends, in the mythic period of the beginning of the world known as the Dreamtime, ancestral beings in the form of totemic animals and humans emerged from the interior of the Earth and began to wander over the land.
+As these Dreamtime ancestors roamed the Earth, they created landscape features through everyday actions such as birth, play, singing, fishing, hunting, marriage, and death.
+At the end of the Dreamtime, these features hardened into stone, and the ancestors' bodies turned into hills, boulders, caves, lakes, and other distinctive landforms.

-During the course of the yearly cycle various aboriginal tribes would make journeys, called walkabouts, along the songlines of various totemic spirits, returning year after year to the same traditional routes.
-As people trod these ancient pilgrimage routes they sang songs that told the myths of the dreamtime and gave travel directions across the vast deserts to other sacred places along the songlines.
-At the totemic sacred sites, where dwelt the mythical beings of the dreamtime, the aborigines performed various rituals to invoke the kurunba, or spirit power of the place.
-This power could be used for the benefit of the tribe, the totemic spirits of the tribe and the health of the surrounding lands.
-For the aborigines, walkabouts along the songlines of their sacred geography were a way to support and regenerate the spirits of the living Earth and also a way to experience a living memory of their ancestral dreamtime heritage.
+During the course of the yearly cycle, various aboriginal tribes would make journeys, called walkabouts, along the songlines of various totemic spirits, returning year after year to the same traditional routes.
+As people trod these ancient pilgrimage routes, they sang songs that told the myths of the dreamtime and gave travel directions across the vast deserts to other sacred places along the songlines.
+At the totemic sacred sites, where the mythical beings of the Dreamtime dwelt, the aborigines performed various rituals to invoke the place's kurunba, or spirit power.
+This power could be used for the benefit of the tribe, the totemic spirits of the tribe, and the health of the surrounding lands.
+For the aborigines, walkabouts along the songlines of their sacred geography were a way to support and regenerate the spirits of the living Earth and also a way to experience a living memory of their ancestral Dreamtime heritage.

 Considered to be symbolic representations of the residence of the Buddha, these landscape mandalas produced a sacred geography for the practice and realization of Buddhahood.
 The mandalas were projected upon a number of pre-Buddhist (Shinto) and Buddhist sacred mountains, and the practice of monks and pilgrims was to travel from peak to peak in order to venerate the Buddhas and Bodhisattvas residing on them.
 Just as a meditator would "enter" a painted mandala through visual concentration upon it, a pilgrim to the landscape mandalas of the Kii peninsula would enter the mountains, thereby entering the realm of the Buddha.
 The passage through the landscape mandalas was made according to a specific and circuitous route.
 Ascents of the sacred mountains were conceived of as metaphorical ascents through the world of enlightenment, with each stage in the long walking pilgrimage representing a stage in the process through the realms of existence conceived of by Buddhism.
 (6)